Itsy Docs

 Monitor product capacity, utilization, and booking activity across all trips.

-The Sales Overview report gives you a real-time view of how your trip products are performing.
-It shows capacity, reservations, and utilization status for every product across your workspace, helping you spot availability issues before they become problems.
+The Sales Overview report gives you a real-time view of product capacity and utilization across all your trips.
+It shows capacity, reservations, and utilization status for every product in your workspace, helping you spot availability issues before they become problems.
+Results are paginated at 20 rows per page.

 View modes

-Trip Products (default) -- One row per product within a trip.
+One row per product within a trip.
 This is the demand-side view, showing how each individual trip product is performing.
-Each row displays the product type, trip name, product name, supplier, dates, and a utilization bar.
+Each row displays:

-Inventory Products -- One row per inventory product, with data aggregated across every trip that consumes it.
-This is the supply-side view, showing how your inventory is being utilized in aggregate.
-Each row displays the product type, inventory product name (with SKU), supplier, the number of linked trip products, and aggregated utilization.
+One row per inventory product, with data aggregated across every trip that consumes it.
+This is the supply-side view, showing how your inventory is being utilized in total.
+Each row displays:

-The inventory products view is useful when you want to see overall demand for a resource that is shared across multiple trips -- for example, a hotel room block used by three different tour packages.
+The inventory view is useful when you want to see overall demand for a resource shared across multiple trips -- for example, a hotel room block used by three different tour packages.

 Only products that have defined capacity or at least one reservation appear in the report.
-This keeps the view focused on products that matter.
-Cancelled booking lines are excluded from all calculations — only non-cancelled bookings within non-cancelled orders appear in results, so cancelled activity does not skew your counts or utilization figures.
+Cancelled booking lines are excluded from all calculations.

 Utilization status

-Each product receives a color-coded utilization bar and status label based on the percentage of capacity used:
+Each product receives a color-coded utilization bar based on the percentage of capacity used:

 Capacity inheritance

 Some trip products inherit their capacity from a linked inventory product rather than defining their own.
 These products display a link icon next to the product name with a tooltip showing which inventory product governs their capacity.
-In this case, the utilization bar reflects the inventory pool's capacity rather than any trip-product-level setting.
+The utilization bar reflects the inventory pool's capacity rather than any trip-product-level setting.

 Variants